aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 </table>

 What's interesting here is that people on average rate each of the four aspects very high.
 However, when they mention them in reviews the sentiment they attach to them can be much lower.
-If we take Pricing / Value for Money, for example (which may not actually be analagous concepts but let's roll with it for a minute), the sentiment attached to explicit mentions of the price of the service tend to be negative, though its Value for Money is rated well.
+If we take Pricing / Value for Money, for example (which may not actually be analogous concepts but let's roll with it for a minute), the sentiment attached to explicit mentions of the price of the service tend to be negative, though its Value for Money is rated well.
 I can see two explanations for this.
 The uninteresting interpretation is that most people use the free version of Slack and so they're getting something for nothing, which is a pretty good value for your money.
 A slightly more interesting interpretation would be that the "silent majority" on the aspect of pricing actually thinks they're getting a pretty good deal but a vocal minority disagree and that minority are the only ones voicing their dissatisfaction with the pricing model.

 In any case, you could see this as evidence that it's important to take both the explicit numbers as well as sentiments into account when considering a certain aspect of a product, and as always, the base rates of users' contributions to both.